hashicorp/otto/website/source/docs/apps/gradle/index.html.md

 ---
-layout: "app_gradle"
+layout: "app_java"
-page_title: "Gradle - App Types"
+page_title: "Java - App Types"
-sidebar_current: "docs-gradle-index"
+sidebar_current: "docs-java-index"
 description: |-
-  The Gradle application type is used to develop general Gradle-based applications.
+  The Java application type is used to develop general Java-based applications.
 ---

-# Gradle App Type
+# Java App Type

-**Type:** `gradle`
+**Type:** `java`

-The Gradle application type is used to develop general Gradle-based applications.
+The Java application type is used to develop general Java-based applications.

 ## TODO